dummy text for mobile image view

 Why Study Clinical Laboratory Sciences?

 The Department of Clinical Laboratory Sciences offers an upper-division program leading to the Bachelor of Science degree.
 Clinical laboratory scientists utilize a wide variety of sophisticated equipment and skills to perform tests that analyze specimens to produce data for the diagnosis, prevention, and treatment of disease.
 Many of the same tests are used for organ transplants, therapeutic drug monitoring, crime investigation, genetic studies, and research.
-The program offers elective courses in forensic medical diagnostics and cytogenetics.
+The program offers courses in a variety of areas.

 AREAS OF STUDY: